bowmanjd/olf22python/slides/presentation.md

 Use Python when:

 - Bash scripts are too large, complicated
-- There are Complex string, array, or data processing needed
+- Processing complex string, array, or data
-- the target machine lacks the required commands
+- Target machine lacks required commands
 - Ansible is too heavy, slow, simple, or unavailable
-- cross-platform is desirable
+- Cross-platform is desirable
-- you already know or want to learn Python
+- Already know or want to learn Python

 [An informative debate about the merits of Bash vs. Python on Stackoverflow](https://stackoverflow.com/questions/2424921/python-vs-bash-in-which-kind-of-tasks-each-one-outruns-the-other-performance-w)